Speakers

 Hong Kong

-Based in the Capital Group’s Hong Kong office, Steven Watson is a portfolio manager in The International Growth and Income Fund, Capital Income Builder and the New Perspective Fund, among other funds and mandates.
+Steven Watson is Chair of the Asian Corporate Governance Association (ACGA) and a partner at Capital International Investors where he is a portfolio manager for the International Growth and Income Fund, Capital Income Builder and the New Perspective Fund, among other funds and mandates.
 He is also Chairman of Capital’s China Group.

 Prior to joining Capital in 1990, Steven was a research analyst for Sanford C. Bernstein & Co and a vice president of China Communications, a marketing consulting firm.